Qualified and Effective License Defense Before the Contractors

 Online Public Disciplinary Records

 Contractors, unlike many other licensed professionals, are often in direct competition with other contractors when bidding on a job.
 It is common practice for homeowners and future clients to review all of the information about a contractor online in the CSLB’s public record system, to determine the contractor’s license status and disciplinary history.
 The presence of a citation or Accusation history can result in the loss of potential business opportunities.
-If your license is under CSLB investigation, contact the experienced legal professionals at Gould & Hahn as soon as possible.
+If your license is under CSLB investigation, contact the experienced legal professionals at Gould, Hahn, & Reinhardt as soon as possible.
 We have represented contractors in a variety of situations since 1995 including citation appeals, license revocation actions, and license application denials, and we are prepared to put our experience to work for you.
-Contact us to discuss how we can most efficiently and effectively help you protect your license and reputation.
+Contact us to discuss how our contractor’s license attorneys can most efficiently and effectively help you protect your license and reputation.

 Board Issued Citations